Skip to content

 The urban heat island (UHI) effect occurs when cities experience significantly higher temperatures than surrounding rural areas.
 This is caused by:

-• -Dark surfaces (asphalt, roofing) absorbing and re-radiating solar energy
+• -Dark surfaces such as asphalt and roofing that absorb and re-radiate solar energy

 • -Reduced vegetation eliminating natural cooling from evapotranspiration